 There are routes into a career in audit for both university graduates and school leavers, though routes differ depending on whether you are aiming for internal or external audit.

 Alternatively, you can gain a qualification with the Chartered Institute of Public Finance and Accountancy (CIPFA) to work as an auditor in the public sector.
-For more information on this route into audit, see our public finance accountant job description.

 Achieving qualifications can take three to five years but you will work while studying.
 Employers often provide financial help with exams and allow time for study leave.